 The ability to revive a person from apparent death or unconsciousness is a commendable attainment.
 Resuscitation steps are often the last hope for casualties suffering from cardiopulmonary arrest related to the heart and/or lungs.
 Resuscitation isn’t a miracle cure for all unconscious patients, but in some cases consciousness can be restored.
 At the very least, by following resuscitation steps brain function can be manually preserved until further measures are taken.
 Resuscitation steps can in some cases be the first steps of a complete recovery.

 Fortunately, life-saving skills aren’t required often, so resuscitation steps are best understood by practising high-risk, low-frequency scenarios.
-Real First Aid course facilitators guide students with simulation training in a ‘learning by doing’ environment that results in greater knowledge and skills retention, including the ability to follow procedural resuscitation steps from start to finish.
+Real Response course facilitators guide students with simulation training in a ‘learning by doing’ environment that results in greater knowledge and skills retention, including the ability to follow procedural resuscitation steps from start to finish.
 Understanding the purpose behind various resuscitation steps and equipment is valuable knowledge, and putting the skill-set into action really can save lives.

 What To Do When Someone Is Not Breathing?

 It can be difficult to ascertain the cause of sudden breathing difficulties or unconsciousness, but a fast response is required in emergency situations.
 The status of the casualty is important, but commencing resuscitation with timely CPR steps can make the difference between life and death.
 Regardless of outcomes, the effort expanded in attempting to save a life is never wasted.
 Simple first aid devices become life-saving technology in the hands of first aid experts, and knowing what to do when someone is not breathing involves a skill-set everyone should learn.